ptp28/games-js/README.md

 # Javascript Games
 ### Implementation of various popular games using plain Javascript.

-There are currently three games available -
+There are currently six games available -
 1. Snake
 2. Rock-Paper-Scissor
 3. Ping-Pong